Sonett laundry and household cleaning products respect water as the essence of all life.

-Caring and feeling responsible for water as the essence of all life made Sonett come into life.
-Water per se is the actual laundry detergent and cleaning agent.
-By using readily and completely biodegradable raw materials, such as pure plant-based soaps, sugar surfactants, and minerals such as sodium carbonate and silicates, we increase the cleansing performance of the water, at the same time fostering its being returned to and reintegrated into its natural cycle.
+Caring and feeling responsible for water as the essence of all life brought Sonett into being.
+Water, intrinsically, is a cleaning agent.
+By using readily and completely biodegradable raw materials, such as pure plant-based soaps, sugar surfactants, and minerals such as sodium carbonate and silicates, we increase the cleansing performance of the water, at the same time we foster water being returned to and reintegrated into its natural cycle.

-Doing the laundry and cleaning are cultural achievements which, though useful to man, do pollute the water.
-We consider it our task to do the laundry and cleaning in harmony with nature, and especially with water, in a considerate and revitalizing way.
+Doing the cleaning and laundry, though useful to humans, does pollute the water.
+We consider it our task to do the laundry and cleaning in harmony with nature, and especially with water, in a considerate and revitalising way.

 The Sonett Water Swirler